Skip to content

 return-instance-for-empty-row: true

-When the return value is Map or List<Map>, the key corresponding to the null value is not added to the Map
+When Return Value is Map or List<Map>, Keys Corresponding to null Values Are Not Added to the Map

 mybatis-plus: